Thomas Oates |

 Graduate Teaching Assistant

-Uche Anomnachi is a fourth year PhD student in American studies and teaching assistant in Rhetoric.
+Uche Anomnachi is a PhD student in American Studies.
 His current work centers on race making in American visual culture, Black spectatorship, and post-modern Blackness.
 He is also a fellow with Iowa City's Center for Afrofuturist Studies.

 |